 There are residential properties behind the quayside and to the south east of the site, with the nearest residential block, Westgate, being located 11m from the site.
 The site is situated to the north of the adjacent residential buildings, resulting in the proposed building having no impact on their sunlight.
 The submitted shadow drawings show that at the Winter Solstice (22nd December) the adjacent residential buildings fall within their own shadow.
-At the summer solstice and equinox periods (21st June & 20th March/22nd September) any shading from the building falls away from the residential buildings which are not affected.
-Given the sites orientation to the north of the adjacent residential buildings, the 11m separation from Westgate (the nearest residential building), and its significantly lower height, it is considered that the proposal would not result in a loss of sunlight or light in general, or have an overbearing impact on these properties.
+At the summer solstice and equinox periods (21st June & 20th March/22nd September) any shading from the building falls away from the residential buildings, the 11m separation from Westgate (the nearest residential building), and its significantly lower height, it is considered that the proposal would not result in a loss of sunlight or light in general, or have an overbearing impact on these properties.

 In respect of outlook, the proposed building, being sited to the north west of the adjacent residential block (Westgate), would not obstruct views or affect the outlook from the side of this block, which directly faces the harbour.
 The views from flats with windows in the lower part of the west elevation facing the car park would be partially affected, resulting in the partial obstruction of some oblique views across the harbour.
 However, such views are not a planning consideration or protected in policy.
-In addition, given the separation distance and lower scale of the proposed building, the outlook of properties with the Westgate building would not be harmed.
+In addition, given the separation distance and lower scale of the proposed building, the outlook of properties within the Westgate building would not be harmed.